-In order that we may maintain a partnership with parent, it is essential that parents keep all of their contact information (home and work phone numbers, cell phone numbers, and email addresses) current with their child's school office and the Admissions Office.
+In order that we may maintain a partnership with parent, it is essential that parents keep all of their contact information (home and work phone numbers, cell phone numbers, and email addresses) current with the Main Office.
 Routine and time sensitive communication depends on correct information.

-PROGRESS REPORTS (PK-3)
+PROGRESS REPORTS (PK-6)

 Progress reports are sent home at the end of each grading period.
-There is a replacement charge for lost report cards.
+There may be a charge for replacement reports.

-GRADES AVAILABLE ON INTERNET FOR GRADES 4-12
+GRADES AVAILABLE ON INTERNET FOR GRADES 3-12

 Student grades are available on a secure internet site for our parents and students to access.
-See the LCA website for information regarding RenWeb.
+See the LCA website for information regarding FACTS SIS.